TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Tools/Index.rst

 Third-party tools
 =================

-A collection of third-party resources than can assist with upgrade and maintenance tasks.
+A collection of third-party resources that can assist with upgrade and maintenance tasks.

 Rector for TYPO3